AnthonyCC/sf-temp-ui/projects/wordpress/wp-content/plugins/add-local-avatar/readme.txt

 <li>8.2 - Control anchor wrapping of Avatars.</li>
 <li>8.3 - Allow Twitter ID for optional widget.</li>
 <li>9.0 - WPMU/Network re-work.
 Thanks to Michael D. Tran for his efforts!</li>
+<li>9.1 - Update for Admin Bar in WordPress v3.1</li>
+<li>9.2 - Fix for local avatar upload to cope with the ever changing WP!</li>
+<li>10.0 - New option to upsize local avatar images that are smaller than the set size.
+Thanks to Nicholas Craig.</li>
+<li>10.1 - Update for networked WP.
+Thanks to Michael D Tran.</li>
+<li>10.2 - alt tag for avatar img.</li>
+<li>10.3 - Compress the paging header for Avatar tables, plus tidy up of table output code.</li>
+<li>10.4 - Add 'retro' dynamic automatic Avatar type.</li>
+<li>10.5 - Small change to hack for new (WP 3.3) Admin Bar style.</li>
 </ul>

 == Screenshots ==
 1. An example of the main avatars page.
 Manage users global and local avatars etc.
 2. The avatars options configuration section of the main avatars page.
 3. From the WordPress profile page, the new section allows users to upload their own local avatar.

 == Thanks ==
 A lot of hard work has gone in to this plug-in, much of it at the request of people who use it, and I hope it is useful to you too!
 Please consider these things...<ul>